edihardi/mysol-wallet/README.md

-# mysol-wallet
+# personal-solana-wallet
-Web3 project to create solana wallet with Golang
+Questbook Web3 Project to create a personal solana wallet with Go